AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 incongruities of earlier writers.
 The lovely spirit and sublime ethics of this epistle foreshadow the Christian theology so soon to be fully developed by Clement and Origen.
-Bunsen thinks[^176] the letter
-\"indisputably, after Scripture, the finest monument we know of sound Christian feeling, noble courage, and manly eloquence.\"
+Bunsen thinks[^176] the letter "indisputably, after Scripture, the finest monument we know of sound Christian feeling, noble courage, and manly eloquence."

 ## Irenaeus.